 One of the most remarkable Venus of Urbino facts is that it wasn’t the first time that a naked woman had been depicted like this.
 The painting is without question based on the so-called “Dresden Venus,” which was painted by Giorgione about 25 years earlier.

 What makes this even more remarkable is that Titian most probably completed the landscape in the background of this “Sleeping Venus” after Giorgione passed away in 1510.

 The main difference between the Venus of Urbino and the Sleeping Venus of Dresden is that the latter painting depicts the naked woman in an outdoor setting while the Urbino Venus is depicted on a couch in a Renaissance Palace.

 3. It probably depicts a prominent courtesan in Venice

-While it remains unclear until today as to who is depicted in the painting, most historians agree that it depicts a woman named Angela del Moro, also known as Angela Zaffetta.
+While it remains unclear today as to who is depicted in the painting, most historians agree that it depicts a woman named Angela del Moro, also known as Angela Zaffetta.

 This was a popular Venetian courtesan, a nicer word for prostitute.
 She sometimes accompanied Titian and the people he depicted in his paintings, as well as other important people in Venice at the time.

 Around the time the painting was created, Titian had a commission to depict the son of Giuliano di Lorenzo de’ Medici and the nephew of Pope Clement VII named Ippolito de’ Medici.
 He was just made cardinal and Titian created a portrait of him for this occasion.